How I Built an AI Regex Generator with Cloudflare Workers AI

 Just like my other recent tools, this entire application is powered by a serverless backend using Cloudflare Workers AI, making it fast, scalable, and completely free to operate.
 This article outlines the architecture and the specific AI prompt engineering required to make it work.

 The core idea is to leverage a Large Language Model (LLM) to act as a "translator" between human language and the symbolic language of regex.
-The challenge isn't just getting a response, but getting a consistently correct and secure response.
+The challenge isn't just getting a response, but getting a consistently correct and secure response that doesn't hallucinate invalid characters.

 Architecture: Simple, Fast, and Serverless

-The application flow is very similar to my AI Chatbot, relying on the efficiency of the Cloudflare edge:
+The application flow is very similar to my AI Chatbot, relying on the efficiency of the Cloudflare global edge network:

-2. The page's JavaScript sends this prompt to a dedicated Cloudflare Worker at an API endpoint like /api/ai-regex.
+- The page's JavaScript sends this prompt to a dedicated Cloudflare Worker at an API endpoint like

-4. It then makes an API call to a text-generation model hosted on Cloudflare Workers AI, like Mistral-7B or Llama-2.
+- It then makes an API call to a powerful text-generation model hosted natively on Cloudflare Workers AI, such as Meta Llama 3.

-By handling this on the edge, the response is generated with minimal latency, providing a near-instant experience for the user.
+By handling this entirely on the edge via Cloudflare's decentralized GPU network, the response is generated with minimal latency, providing a near-instant experience for the user.

-The real magic of this tool isn't just calling an AI model; it's telling the model *exactly* how to behave.
-This is done through a carefully crafted **system prompt**.
-A simple prompt like "turn this into regex" would yield inconsistent and often incorrect results.
-A better approach involves setting strict rules for the AI.
+The real magic of this tool isn't just calling an AI model; it's telling the model exactly how to behave.
+This is done through a carefully crafted system prompt.
+A simple prompt like "turn this into regex" would yield inconsistent and often incorrect results (usually filled with unwanted markdown or explanations like "Here is your regex!").

-My worker uses a system prompt that looks something like this:
+My worker uses a strict system prompt that looks something like this:

 You are an expert programmer who specializes in writing flawless, highly-optimized regular expressions.